PDFMaple PDFMaple

 What do X and Y mean?

 They are coordinates measured from the page origin in points.
 Think of them as placement controls—move text right (X) and up/down (Y) by changing values.
+Open the result once more and inspect the pages you changed so you know the edit sits exactly where you intended.

 Can I add multiple text boxes?

 This simple tool places one text element per run.
 For multiple placements, run it again or use a full editor.
+Open the result once more and inspect the pages you changed so you know the edit sits exactly where you intended.

 Is this the same as editing existing text?

 No. It overlays new text.
 Editing existing PDF text is a more advanced feature.
+Open the result once more and inspect the pages you changed so you know the edit sits exactly where you intended.